CodeAidan319/BAIS-DW-Project/README.md

 │ └── Project_DW2025.ipynb # Jupyter notebook with all scraping, cleaning, and analysis steps
 │
 ├── docs/
-│ └── data_dictionary.md # Definitions and descriptions of all fields in the dataset
+│ └── data_dictionary_final.md # Definitions and descriptions of all fields in the dataset
 │
-├── README.md # Main project overview and structure (this file) └── .gitignore # Optional: to exclude temporary files
+├── README.md # Main project overview and structure (this file)

 ## Repository Walkthrough